 |Grant's military railroad|

 Reed had little time to appreciate his new surroundings.
 After leaving the ship and resting for a few hours, the regiment was rousted in the middle of the night.
-They troops were loaded aboard open rail carts on a special military line that linked City Point to the camps near Petersburg.
+Troops were loaded aboard open rail carts on a special military line that linked City Point to the camps near Petersburg.
 When the train reached the end of its line at Warren Station, the men were funneled into camps on the far left flank of the siege line around the city.
 Their tents, rations and ammunition wouldn't catch up to them for another day, but they were definitely now in the war and they could hear the siege guns shelling the city and the rebel trenches.
 In less than four weeks, Reed had been transformed from a farmer in the bucolic New York countryside to a soldier on the front lines of the Union Army.

 The camp for the 185th was on the west end of the Union's fortifications, which formed an arc just below Petersburg.
 In a letter to the Syracuse Daily Journal, a soldier in regiment said "our camp is splendidly located close behind the breastworks in a beautiful pine grove."
 And life in the camp seemed to agree with Reed.
 He told Mary Ann that the soldiers build their own shanties using logs from the nearby forests.
 Like many others, Reed's shanty was 16 feet long and 8 feet wide with a door at one end and a chimney at the other.
 The Army-issued tent, suspended from a crossbeam, formed the roof.